kshirsagarpratik/Jenkinsfile-Analyzer/README.md

 A Jenkins pipeline can have variable number of stages, so naturally we wanted to find the average number of stages, ie, how many stages is a
 Jenkins pipeline would have, on average.

+## Details of the Implementation

+The system was implemented using Python 3.6.5 and PyCharm IDE.
+The logistic details of the implementation have been mentioned in the previous sections of this document.
+Here are some Python modules we used to implement the code:

+`* Requests`
+We used this package to deal with HTTP requests in order to interact with GitHub API to retrieve Jenkinsfiles.
+`* RE`
+This Regular Expressions library was used to a great extent as part of our Regex component.
+In the next section, we’ll show you how we used Regex to search/match patterns in the Jenkinsfile to find word strings that are pertinent in the empirical analysis.
+`* Math`
+We use this library in order to implement formulae used to find Carl Pearson’s Correlation coefficient.
+`* JSON`
+We use this library to produce our output in a pretty JSON format.
+`* Logging`
+We use this package for logging purposes, ie, creating and maintaining log files.
+`* Plotly`
+We use this package for generating visualisations such as charts and plots.

 ## Express Execution

 **Note : Please enter your own credentials for github if you want to execute the code and see!**